 When we talk about web apps where information changes dynamically (prices, description details, availability of goods), it is extremely important to have near real-time updates; for example, in eCommerce or booking engines to show goods and services available in stock.

-Elasticsearch, the absolute leader from the 2018 search engine ratings, proves its name for being truly “elastic” by being able to work in any environment.
-It is an open-source technology and is using Apache Lucene library.
+Elasticsearch, the absolute leader from the 2020 search engine ratings, proves its name for being truly “elastic” by being able to work in any environment.
+It is an open-source technology and is using the Apache Lucene library.

 1. Near real-time indexing